koles/gooddata-ruby-tools/README.md

                 attribute 'abc', use 'label.dataset.abc.xyz' instead.
  * value      - the value of label_idtf that can identify rows accessible by the user
+ * filter_expression - strings in backsticks identify attributes (can be label or an attribute identifier), string in double quotes are translated to attribute values assuming the last used label.